HakaiInstitute/nearshore-RI_barnaclePoints/README.md

  methods and equipment.

 ---
-Contact tyrel.froese@hakai.org or alyssa.gehman@hakai.org  if you have any questions.
+Contact Tyrel Froese or Alyssa Gehman at nearshore@hakai.org if you have any questions.